 The auditorium might be described as semi-Atmospheric, with castle walls decor but an ornamented ceiling with eight crystal chandeliers.

-The State Theatre was never sub-divided and operated until 1990.
+By 1941, the State Theatre was operated by Warner Bros.
+Circuit Management Corp.
+It was never sub-divided and operated until 1990.
 The State Theatre has since reopened and is now used for live theater as well as screenings of silent movies.